mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

-Note that if this was a regular function with a `while(true)` loop inside, without any returns or errors, the `finally` block would never get executed, because we would never finish the `try` block.
-With generators that's different, because we can stop executing the `try` section "from the outside".
+Note that if this was a regular function with a `while(true)` loop inside, without any returns or errors, the `finally` block would never get executed because we would never finish running the `try` block.
+With generators that's different, because we can now stop executing the `try` section "from the outside".

-In the `finally` block we have made a simple log.
-Let's run the previous `next` and `return` sequnce again:
+In our `finally` block we have made a simple `console.log`.
+Let's again run the previous `next` and `return` sequence:

 ```js
 const iterator = counterGenerator();